adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Configure-Serialization.md

 ### Default serialization

-The default serialization in Flower iOS SDK involves opening a Python process under the hood and we provide the implementation as an object ``ParameterConverter``.
-This is because we want to be able to use the Python server out of the box without changing anything.
-The Python process is responsible to convert the numpy byte format into `MLMultiArray` or `Array`. ``ParameterConverter`` is available only as a singleton and there is a `finalize()` function that you can call to shut down the Python process gracefully.
+The default serialization in Flower iOS SDK involves opening a Python process under the hood, and we provide the implementation as an object called ``ParameterConverter``.
+We want to use the Python server outside the box without changing anything.
+The Python process is responsible for converting the numpy byte format into `MLMultiArray` or `Array`. ``ParameterConverter`` is available only as a singleton, and there is a `finalize()` function that you can call to shut down the Python process gracefully. ``ParameterConverter`` is available only as a singleton and there is a `finalize()` function that you can call to shut down the Python process gracefully.

 ### Float byte serialization